 The Fall – With the gazillion releases out there, some of the Fall’s albums were bound to come up missing on Google Play and Spotify.
-Curiously, it’s not the early ones on small independent labels, but their 1990-2001 output that has some holes in it.
-Two of the three Phonogram albums (Shift-Work, Code:Selfish) are missing, along with one Artful albums (Levitate).
+But now, only one Artful album is missing for now.
+(Levitate).

-The Tubes – Their debut album isn’t on Google Play nor Spotify, which is very odd since it has “White Punks on Dope”, their most infamous song.
+The Tubes – Their debut album isn’t on Google Play (but it is on Amazon) which is very odd since it has “White Punks on Dope”, their most infamous song.
 Their other A&M albums are there, and songs from that album are streaming on compilations.
 Also missing is their last major label record (Love Bomb) from their first go-round.
 They do have a 2009 album available to stream, and two live albums released in the 2000’s but you wonder why you’d want THOSE instead of their debut.